franklynux/ecommerce-platform-microservice-architecture/k8s/README.md

 Each microservice has its own directory containing:
 - `deployment.yaml`: Defines the Kubernetes Deployment for the service
-- `service.yaml`: Defines the Kubernetes Service for the service
+- `service.yaml`: Defines the Kubernetes Service for the service (includes `monitor: "true"` label for Prometheus scraping)

+## Monitoring

+The `monitoring/` directory contains:
+- Prometheus and Grafana deployment configurations
+- `servicemonitor.yaml`: Enables Prometheus to scrape metrics from microservices

+## Logging

+The `logging/` directory contains:
+- Elasticsearch, Fluentd, and Kibana (EFK stack) configurations
+- Centralized logging for all microservices

 ## Emissary-Ingress Configuration